pulibrary/command_line_curriculum/sec6/grep.md

 ```bash
 grep --help
 ```
-From the reading the help menu you will see the `-F` flag which we will use:
+From reading the help menu you will see the `-F` flag which we will use:

 dritchie@cliwkshp:~$ grep -F BSD cli_workshop/data_files/operatingsystemlist
 OpenBSD     BSD             2016-03